jacklayfield/Packster/README.md

 - [x] Implement item fetching for unique room
 - [x] Implement add item (backend)
 - [ ] Implement add item (frontend)
+- [ ] Set up budget feature
-- [ ] Decide how to handle client users
+- [x] Decide how to handle client users (See below for details, going with C with the addition noted for now)
+- [ ] Set up user table / validation
+- [ ] Implement create user action
+- [ ] Implement user auth (login)
+- [ ] Frontend login screen
+- [ ] Frontend session management

   - A. Users need to create an account
     - Pros: Easy to handle permissions / preferences, Can log in from multiple locations.